FANMixco/Xamarin-SearchBar/README.md

 First to add Xamarin-MaterialSearchBar into your project you need to download the package from <a href="https://www.nuget.org/packages/Xamarin-MaterialSearchBar/">NuGet</a>.

-Next editor your XML and add the custom control:
+Next edit your XML and add the custom control:

 ```xml
 <tk.supernovaic.MaterialSearchBar.MaterialSearchBar